Ratizux/funstuff/sort/README.md

 # Sort

+Homework of Data Structure during the first semester of sophomore year.
 Demonstration of several sorting algorithms.
 Helps you to gain a better understanding of them.

 Compile the program with `make`.